VonHeikemen/nvim-starter/README.md

 * Copy the content of `init.lua` in this repository into your own `init.lua`.

-* Next time you start Neovim all plugins will be downloaded automatically.
-After plugins are downloaded restart Neovim.

-* Next time you open Neovim `nvim-treesitter` will install language parsers for treesitter.
-And, `mason.nvim` will download language servers listed in the configuration.
-Use the command `:Mason` to check the download process of language servers.
+* Next time you start Neovim all plugins downloaded automatically, next language servers will be installed.
+Use the command `:Mason` to check the progress of language servers.

 ## Keybindings